mathewpwheatley/brewery-run-frontend/README.md

 - Font Awesome

 ## Features
-- Browse Breweries and view them on a map
+- Browse/sort Breweries and view them on a map
-- Browse Circuits and view their route as well as elevation
+- Browse Circuits and view their route as well as elevation on a map
+- Brewery and circuit reviews
+- Create, edit, delete user account
+- Like and favorite circuits & breweries
+- Write reviews/rate breweries and reviews
+- Follow other users
+- Get circuits recommended
+- Author circuits

 ## Installation
 The user interface for Brewery Run is hosted on Heroku therefore you can access it directly from your browser at https://brewery-run.herokuapp.com.
 You will not have access to directly edit the frontend interface from the website.